-- Remove 35,000 acres of field crops from the Delta and convert those acres to rice. - Remove 10,000 acres of irrigated pasture from the Delta and leave the land fallow. - Remove 10,000 acres of irrigated pasture from the Delta and convert those acres to rice.
+- Remove 35,000 acres of field crops from the Delta and leave the land fallow. - Remove 35,000 acres of field crops from the Delta and convert those acres to rice. - Remove 10,000 acres of irrigated pasture from the Delta and leave the land fallow. - Remove 10,000 acres of irrigated pasture from the Delta and convert those acres to rice.